wxWidgets/website/about/index.md

 ---

 wxWidgets was started in 1992 by Julian Smart at the University of Edinburgh.
-Initially started as a project for creating applications portable across Unix and Windows, it has grown to support Mac OS X, GTK+, and many other toolkits and platforms.
+Initially started as a project for creating applications that were portable across Unix and Windows, it has grown to support Mac OS X, GTK+, and many other toolkits and platforms (see the [history page][12] for more details).
 The number of developers contributing to the project is now in the hundreds and the toolkit has a strong userbase that includes everyone from open source developers to corporations.
 So what is special about wxWidgets compared with other cross-platform GUI toolkits?

+[12]: /about/history/

 wxWidgets gives you a single, easy-to-use API for writing GUI applications on multiple platforms that still utilize the native platform's controls and